xin81/gshellmap/README.md

 	}

 from GooMetryShell.java

-	/*
-	* Translate a location point (latitude, longitude)
-	* into a human readable address (i. e. simple string)
+Translates two geographic coordinate values into a human readable address.
-	* In addition, also calculate the elevation
+In addition, also calculate the elevation
-	*/

 	GooMetry gmetry=new GooMetry();
 	// KEY = YOUR_OWN_API-KEY
 	GeoApiContext context=new GeoApiContext().setApiKey(KEY);